binsentlangit/Prefix-Cloning-Script/README.md

 **Edit these variables at the top of the script**

-BASEPREFIX="$HOME/Games/BasePrefix"       # Path to your prepared base prefix
+Path to your prepared base prefix:
+BASEPREFIX="$HOME/Games/BasePrefix"

-INTERNAL_PREFIX_ROOT="$HOME/Games"        # Default location for new prefixes
+Default location for new prefixes:
+INTERNAL_PREFIX_ROOT="$HOME/Games"

 **Usage**
 Make the script executable: